Jack Downham

-Jack Downham (born 19 September 2001) is a British actor and television personality, best known for his portrayal of Noah Dingle in the ITV1 soap opera Emmerdale (2009–present).
+Jack Downham (born 19 September 2001) is a British actor, known for his portrayal of Noah Dingle in the ITV1 soap opera Emmerdale (2009–2026).

-Early life
+Early and personal life

 Downham was born in Leeds, West Yorkshire on 19 September 2001.
-His mum, Clare Downham, raised him in Leeds along with his older sister Sophie.
+His mum, Clare Downham, raised him in Leeds where he attended Leeds West Academy along with his older sister Sophie.
+Downham engages in a number of charity events, including charity football matches to raise money for a variety of charitable organisations.

 Career

-Downham appeared in Heartbeat and as Young Robin in Robin Hood.
-Downham was cast permanently on Emmerdale in 2009 after a series of stints as an extra.
-Downham is the third actor to have played the character of Noah Dingle, as has played the character consecutively since his on air debut on 1 October 2009.
+Downham made his acting debut in an episode of the ITV procedural drama Heartbeat in 2009.
+He then portrayed a younger version of Robin Hood in the film Robin Hood.
+After various stints as an extra on the ITV1 soap opera Emmerdale, he was cast permanently as Noah Dingle.
+Downham is the third actor to have played the character of Noah.
 Downham's character, Noah, is three years younger than Downham's real age.

-Since Downham began the role in 2009, the character has had a number of major storylines since, such as stalking in 2022.
-Describing the storyline, Downham said "He [Noah Dingle] doesn't see it at the time, like a lot of stalkers in real life when I've been researching, they don't see that what they're doing is wrong".
 In 2010, Downham featured in the direct to video release, Emmerdale: The Dingles - For Richer for Poorer as Noah Dingle.
 The project served as a spin off feature of the soap opera Emmerdale.

-Other work

-Downham engages in a number of charity events, including charity football matches to raise money for a variety of charitable organisations.
+Since Downham began portraying the role, the character has had a number of major storylines since, such as stalking in 2022.
+Describing the storyline, Downham said "He [Noah Dingle] doesn't see it at the time, like a lot of stalkers in real life when I've been researching, they don't see that what they're doing is wrong".